cruzjuanlm-dot/Bible/README.md

 # Bible-niv

-- This repository contains the NIV version of the Bible in JSON format.
+- This repository contains the    the Bible in JSON format.
 - There are 66 books.
 Each book is a separate JSON file.
 - Included is a JSON array of all 66 book names.